SuperPrower/era_interpreter/README.md

+# Machine Code Interpreter for ERRIC (prev.
+ERA) architecture

 ## Running
 `./era [--filename filename] [--memory_size words] [--help]`

 Read more about options at `./era --help`

-Test file available: `test_binaries/v0_simple_ops.bin`
+Program will load a file, provided or default, and attempt to execute the code.
+Regardless of the result, machine information, registers and memory will be dumped to `memdump` file.

+Test files available in `test_binaries` directory.

 ## Building

 ### Dependencies
-Project uses CMake building system, and CMocka testing framework.
+Project uses CMake building system, and, if needed CMocka testing framework and LCOV utility.
 Please refer to your distribution documentation to find out how to install them.

 ### Building process
 In the directory with `CMakeLists.txt` file, run following command: